mkornyev/FLP-Inventory/README.md

 To restart an already-running server, you should run:

 	$ docker-compose restart

+To check on the state of the server via its logs, you can run:

+	$ docker-compose logs

+To check on the state of the server via its logs for a singlular container (generally 'django' for stacking tracing), you can run:

+	$ docker-compose logs <container name>

+To have the logs outputted in a paginated fashion, you can run (generally 'django' container for stack tracing):

+	$ docker-compose logs <container name> | less

 Note that all of the above commands should be run from the root of this directory (`/home/ec2-user/github`).